 A separate claim in Florida from Vicarious Liability is Negligently Hiring or Supervising their employees.
-The employers can be responsible for tortious injuries if a court does find that they negligently hired or supervised their employee.
+The employers can be responsible for tortious injuries if a court does find that they negligently hired or supervised their employees.

 To start, an employer is presumed not negligent in hiring their employees if they conducted a background check.
 This background check must not reveal the employee unsuitable for their job.
 If the employer did not conduct a background check, this does not presume that they were negligent in hiring.

-If for example, an employer knows of an employees tendency to have anger problems.
+If for example, an employer knows of an employee's tendency to have anger problems.
 The employer must take adequate steps to ensure that the employee does not occur again.
 If they do not, then the may be liable for negligently supervising.

-Talk to An Experienced Personal Injury Law Firm
+Talk To An Experienced Personal Injury Law Firm

 To hold a defendant vicarious liable is often very useful in a lawsuit.
 Our team has an extensive background and we understand when an employer may be vicariously liable.
 If you want to speak to one of our experienced lawyers, we offer Free Case Evaluations.
 Call our Sebastian Office at (772-589-5500) or our Vero Beach Office at (772-774-7771) to schedule a Free Session today.
-Or you can start the process by filing out a Free Case Evaluation by clicking here.
+Or you can start the process by filling out a Free Case Evaluation by clicking here.